 Squeezing out the light.
 I hate to think of it!
 How many times have I thanked God for making the thought of post graduate degrees frighten me?

-It was Dr. Weiner who made me understand that I would not be a psychiatrist or psychologist.
+Anyways, it was Dr. Weiner who made me understand that I would not be a psychiatrist or psychologist.
 Thank God for Dr. Weiner.
 Thank God I am writing a blog that nobody reads instead of the discussion and conclusion of a research paper!

-At the time I thought I must be lazy or dumb to think it was only that simple: human lights weakening then going out.
+At the time I thought I must be lazy or dumb to think it was only that simple: human lights weakening and then going out.
 Now I know how fortunate I was to have made it out of there with my light intact.
 I escaped to the Peace Corps in lieu of grad school.

-If you went to grad school, don’t think I am putting you down.
+(If you went to grad school, don’t think I am putting you down.
 I’m good with grad school.
 Only it wasn’t for me.
-And your light goes out when you do things that aren’t for you.
+And your light goes out when you do things that aren’t for you.)

-I’ll bet that’s what the sage Morley Weiner saw when he singled me out in class, wondering how someone so naive had wandered into an advanced psychology class, gawking stupidly like a kid at the zoo the first time she saw monkeys.
+I’ll bet that’s what the sage Morley Weiner saw when he singled me out in class, wondering how someone so naive had wandered into an advanced psychology class, gawking in stupid amazement like a kid at the zoo the first time she saw monkeys.